 It is the intention of the NTA to deliver the Transport Strategy in accordance with the high-level phasing shown in Figure 19.1.
 The planning and design stage of major projects takes several years and it is worth noting that significant progress has been made in the design and planning for MetroLink, the DART+ Programme, the BusConnects Core Bus Corridors and Luas Finglas.
 The implementation of the BusConnects New Dublin Area Bus Network has commenced and significant resources have now been allocated to the delivery of the GDA Cycle Network Plan across the local authorities.

-Figure 19.1 divides the period of the Transport Strategy into two time bands - the first up to 2030, aligning with the current National Development Plan, and the second period from 2031 to 2042.
-It sets out the completion or implementation dates for various projects, divided into the two time periods.
+Figure 19.1 divides the period of the Transport Strategy into three time bands - the first up to 2030, aligning with the current National Development Plan: the second from 2031 to 2036; and the third up the end of the strategy period in 2042.
+It sets out the completion or implementation dates for various major projects, divided into these three time bands.

-Figure 19.1 Strategy Phasing
+Figure 19.1: Strategy Phasing

-BusConnects New Dublin Area Bus Network

-BusConnects Core Bus Corridors

-Next Generation Ticketing

-DART+

-Luas Green Line Upgrade

-GDA Cycle Network

-City Centre Management Measures

-Climate Action Management Measures

-MetroLink

-Luas Finglas

-Luas Lucan

-Luas Bray

-Luas Poolbeg

-Introduction of Higher Capacity Bus Services

-Navan Rail Line

-DART Extensions

-Additional Core Bus Corridors

-Planning and Design for Additional Luas Lines and DART+ Tunnel
+Short-Term 2022-2030 BusConnects New Dublin Area Bus Network BusConnects Core Bus Corridors Medium Term 2031-2036 Next Generation Ticketing MetroLink DART+ Luas Finglas Longer Term 2037-2042 Luas Green Line Upgrade Navan Rail Line Luas Poolbeg City Centre Management Measures Luas Lucan DART Extensions Commence Park & Ride Luas Bray Additional Core Bus Corridors GDA Cycle Network Complete Park & Ride Planning and Design for Additional Luas Lines Climate Action Management Measures Planning and Design for DART+ Tunnel Introduction of Higher Capacity Bus Services